 For me, making art every day for 300+ days is a life-changing event by itself.
 Making generative art for 300 days is another dream that came true.
-It brought many unexpected benefits to my art practices and even to my research career.
-In this article, I want to summarize a few things that I did and learned during these 300+ days.
+It gave many unexpected benefits to my art practices and even to my research career.
+In this article, I want to summarize a few things I learned during these 300+ days.
 I will start with an introduction to my art-making practice, then move to more high-level thoughts.

 Building Your Tool

 The beauty of Python is that you can find tons of libraries.
-Usually, the wheels are there, and you need to assembly them.
-For instance, I built my SVG generating pipeline with BeautifulSoup, an XML manipulating library popular for web content analysis.
+Usually, the wheels are there, and you need to assemble them.
+For instance, I built my SVG-generating pipeline with BeautifulSoup, an XML manipulating library popular for web content analysis.
 The Clipper Library is another wonderful library that I would recommend to everyone who needs to manipulate polygons.

 Although developing the entire graph-generating pipeline took some time, it rewards me in many ways.
 The developing process gave me an in-depth knowledge of individual graphical elements.
 When I started, I construct my images with polygons and lines because they are the most straightforward elements to code.
-Working with a limited graphics library forced me to look deeper and look for new ideas in these simple elements.
+Working with a limited graphics library forced me to look deeper, searching for new ideas in these simple elements.
 As my visual language grew, I also extended my toolkit.
-For example, I added more curve related functions, shape filling algorithms, and various noise generators.
-Coding all of these features from scratch gave me greater understanding and control over my image.
+For example, I added more curve-related functions, shape-filling algorithms, and various noise generators.
+Coding all of these features from scratch gave me a greater understanding and control over my image.
 More importantly, having a fully extensible pipeline is liberating.
 Knowing that I can add and modify anything gave me far more satisfaction than I expected.
 Once you build one tool, it becomes addictive.
-Besides my graph-generating pipeline, I also made tools for processing, organizing, and naming my artworks (how else can I manage so many uploads?).
+Besides my graph-generating pipeline, I also made tools for processing, organizing, and naming my artworks (how else can I manage so many uploads?)

 Finding Your Medium

 Like many plotter artists, I started collecting pens and markers when I began my plotting journey.
 Despite my growing pen collection, I found the lack of “me” in many of these paintings.
 They seem to be missing some signature strokes.
-I started to reflect on my art practice during this period and realized that I needed more color and spontaneity.
+I started to reflect on my art practice during this period.
+I realized color and spontaneity are part of me.
 Plotters are marvelous at making precise strokes, and fine liners reinforce this precision.
-Although there’s undeniable beauty in this accuracy, over-relying on machine accuracy deviates my works from my style, which is filled with chaos and bold strokes.
+Although there’s undeniable beauty in this accuracy, over-relying on machine accuracy deviates my work from my style.
+In short, I am in love with chaos and bold strokes.

-There are multiple ways to introduce spontaneity to plotter works.
+There are multiple ways to introduce spontaneity to plotter work.
 One approach is to generate patterns that look natural.
 There are two articles on this topic that I enjoyed reading.
 “How to make generative art feel natural” by Ben Kovach and “Intellectualism Hurts Generative Art” by Tyler Hobbs.
 Shifting my focus from algorithm to art helped me tremendously.
-Instead of being obsessed with optimization or fancy equations, how the image looks and feels are more important.
+Instead of being obsessed with optimization or fancy equations, it is more important to analyze how the image looks and feels.

 Playing with different art materials is another approach I took.
 After a week of plotting with pens, I started experimenting with eyeshadows.
 Yes, eyeshadows.
-I imagined that they would work like pan pastels that sparkle, but I was wrong.
+I imagined they would work like pan pastels (and sparkle!), but I was wrong.
 They were a lot less pigmented and not designed to adhere to non-skin-like surfaces.
 Painting with them by hand requires a lot of patience.
 I put my plotter to the test, and the result was much better than I imagined.

-Once I wrote the pipeline to test eyeshadow paintings, I realized that there were more materials that I could play with.
-For example, I could play with wall paint, acrylic, and ink.
+Once I wrote the pipeline to test eyeshadow paintings, I played with other materials.
+For example, I tried wall paint, acrylic, and ink.
 These experiments happened during my first 100-day challenge, but I did not explore further during this period because I found something even more exciting: thread!

 I was enthusiastic about punch needle embroidery (See Amy Oxford and her classic punch needle textbook if you are interested) in the winter of 2018–2019.
-However, it was challenging to fit the practice into my current life because of the time it requires.
-Seeing my axidraw in action made me realize that plotters can perform all the necessary motion that a punch needle embroidery stitch requires.
+However, it was challenging to fit the practice into my current life because it is time-consuming.
+Seeing my axidraw in action made me realize that plotters can perform all the necessary motion required by a punch needle embroidery stitch.
 I started playing and experimenting with different materials and settings, which eventually turned into a publication and an open-source toolkit.